silvioprog/TLightweightMREWSynchronizer/README.md

 # TLightweightMREWSynchronizer

-Read a protected memory simultaneously while other threads writes to it with exclusive access.
+`TLightweightMREWSynchronizer` allows multiple threads to read from the protected memory simultaneously, while ensuring that any thread writing to the memory has exclusive access.